SteveMcGrath/pySecurityCenter/README.md

 ### Options

 * __tool__ [string]<br />
-  The query tool to be brun on the API.
+  The query tool to be run on the API.
 This can be any of the query tools from vuln::query or event::query depending on the data source you are using.
 These tools are the same as when running a search query in the main WebUI.
 Refer to the API documentation for a list of available tools.